gabrielfalcao/HTTPretty/docs/source/introduction.rst

 A more technical description
 ============================

-HTTPretty is a HTTP client mock library for Python 100% inspired on ruby's [FakeWeb](http://fakeweb.rubyforge.org/).
+HTTPretty is a python library that swaps the modules :py:mod:`socket` and :py:mod:`ssl` with fake implementations that intercept HTTP requests at the level of a TCP connection.

+It is inspired on Ruby's `FakeWeb <http://fakeweb.rubyforge.org/>`_.

-If you come from ruby this would probably sound familiar :smiley:
+If you come from the Ruby programming language this would probably sound familiar :smiley:

 Installing
 ==========